frandiox/vitedge/README.md

 It can replace static site generators in some situations since it builds on the fly and caches at the edge.
 Therefore, instead of getting a static `index.html` from the CDN, the CDN itself will create it on the fly or provide it from cache if it was already accessed (with configurable cache age + stale-while-revalidate).

-Even though running it at the edge is ideal, it is actually compatible with any Node environment.
+Even though running it at the edge is ideal, it is actually compatible with any Node environment such as Vercel or Netlify.

 See [live demo](https://vitessedge.zable.workers.dev/) and [Vue starter template](https://github.com/frandiox/vitessedge-template).